catherinetcai/opencensus-ruby-exporter-ocagent/README.md

 This library exports OpenCensus data to the OpenCensus Agent.

 ## This Fork
-This is based off of the [Python OC-Agent Exporter](https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-ocagent/README.rst)
+This is based off of the [Python OC-Agent Exporter](https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-ocagent/README.rst) and the [OpenCensus Ruby Exporter Stackdriver](https://github.com/census-ecosystem/opencensus-ruby-exporter-stackdriver).

 This is devved on Ruby 3.0.